-Design thinking is a highly adaptable way of working but here are a few ideas:
+In the classroom setting it is helpful to view design thinking as a pedagogical framework.
+It is a highly adaptable way of working but here are a few ideas:

 Simon began his career in scientific research and has particular interests in providing support for Science and STEM educators.
 Design thinking dovetails beautifully with STEM as a multidisciplinary practice.
 We can help you design programs that are framed by a design thinking approach to learning.

 Design thinking creates an exciting space to think together, work together and learn together.
-You will experience a very strong sense of collaboration.We suggest you start thinking about things that are bugging or frustrating you in your learning environment.
+Your teams will experience a very strong sense of collaboration when guided by design thinking.We suggest you start thinking about things that are bugging or frustrating you in your learning environment.
 For instance, do you have a need to plan units of inquiry, or explore how you might support a thinking curriculum.
 How do you support creative and critical thinking?
 Are you working on team teaching in new learning spaces?
 Perhaps you are designing new spaces, including digital ones.
 Are you unsure about digital citizenship?
 Or, are your peers unsure about collaborative learning...or indeed collaboration?
 You will know what your bugs are.

 Please send us a message to make contact and we can begin your creative and innovative journey.
 Remember that we are deeply experienced Australian educators so we can role up our sleeves and work with you in the classroom.